|

-February 12, 2001 |
+February 12, 2001

 AFFORDABLE INNOVATION

-ATLANTA, GA – Recognizing the crucial role that cooperative efforts between local governments, for profit and community groups have in expanding affordable housing today, BALA includes a category dedicated solely to this sector. |
+– Recognizing the crucial role that cooperative efforts between local governments, for profit and community groups have in expanding affordable housing today, BALA includes a category dedicated solely to this sector.

 This year nine projects won the HUD Secretary's Award for Excellence for innovation in affordable housing.